aholstenson/dumbfound/README.md

   // Do something useful with the test here
 });

-randomizedRuns('Group name', 1, 5, () => {
+// Generate a random number of runs of the given test randomizedRuns('Group name', 1, 5, () => {
   randomizedTest('Test in group', random => {
     ...